-It is mainly based on data analysis: everything concerning the customer, such as habits and needs, can be studied in order to improve Customer Satisfaction.
+CRM, in fact, is mainly based on data analysis: everything about the customer, such as habits and needs, can be studied in order to improve Customer Satisfaction.

-How to build the CRM
+How to build CRM

 As already mentioned, Customer Relationship Management is not just a tool, but a real strategy to be adopted in the company.
 The elements with which it is built are mainly three: